Dreisamstadion: History

 By 2004, further construction had been completed.
 Two photovoltaic-generators cover a large amount of the stadium's energy needs by producing 250,000 kilowatt-hours per year.
 The pitch-heating is also environmentally friendly.
 It is powered by Stirling engine.
 The VIP-guests received an upgrade to their seats in the form of a function building.
 This building is located in the north-western corner of the stadium.
 A fan-house was constructed behind the stands on the north side of the pitch.
-This building is administrated by the governing body of the SC Freiburg's fanbase.
+This building is administered by the governing body of the SC Freiburg's fanbase.

 Multiple international matches have taken place in the Schwarzwald-Stadion.
 The most recent game was a friendly match between the Germany National Football Team and the Luxembourg national football team, shortly before the 2006 Football World Cup.
 During the World Cup the stadium was used as a training ground for the Netherlands national football team, which was quartered in Hinterzarten for the duration.
 The Germany national under-21 football team has played three times at the stadium.

 On February 28, 2008, the Germany women's national football team played a friendly match against the China women's national football team.
 20,000 spectators came to watch the Germany team win 2:0.
 In May 2010, the Dutch National Soccer Team returned to Freiburg and played a test match against the Mexico national football team as part of the preparations for the World Cup.

 From the beginning of 2012 until the middle of 2014, the stadium was called the Mage Solar Stadion.

 On September 25, 2014, it was announced that the Schwarzwald Tourismus GmbH and seven other financing partners (Freiburg Wirtschaft Touristik und Messe GmbH & Co.
 KG, Hochschwarzwald Tourismus GmbH (HTG), Liftverbund Feldberg, Hermann Wein Schwarzwälder Genuss Manufaktur, Julabo Labortechnik, Schleith-Gruppe, and AHP Merkle) had taken over the trademark rights of the stadium for five years.
 They also decided to change the name of the stadium to Schwarzwald-Stadion.
 The name change was ratified by the Freiburg municipal council on October 7, 2014.

 The name of the stadium was reverted back to Dreisamstadion after the 2020–21 season, coinciding with SC Freiburg's scheduled move to the newly built SC-Stadion; however, the move was later delayed to October 2021.
 Starting with the 2021–22 season, the stadium is being used by SC Freiburg's reserve team as well as their women's team.

+SC Freiburg played their 360th and final Bundesliga match at the stadium on 26 September 2021.

 The stadium can be reached via the tram line "Stadtbahnlinie 1" or via the Höllentalbahn, which stops at the train-station Freiburg-Littenweiler.
 The Schwarzwaldstraße and connecting streets between Hansjakobstraße and the Schwarzwaldstraße are closed during home games for all non-residents.